 On August 29, 2012, the U.S. Food and Drug Administration issued us a letter disapproving our investigational device exemption application due to insufficient data to support the initiation of a human clinical study.
 More specifically, the U.S. Food and Drug Administration cited numerous deficiencies in our application which may require, amongst other things, new and/or repeated testing in order to resolve.
 On December 17, 2012, we sent a letter in response to the U.S. Food and Drug Administration that addressed the issues cited in the disapproval letter.
 In addition, we substantially changed the design of the planned trial at that time.
-On January 18, 2013, the U.S. Food and Drug Administration noted that although our December 17, 2012 letter addressed some of the issues cited in the August 29, 2012 disapproval letter, there remained additional comments to be addressed to support the initiation of a human clinical study.
+On January 18, 2013, the U.S. Food and Drug Administration issued us a second letter disapproving our investigational device exemption application.
+The U.S. Food and Drug Administration noted that although our December 17, 2012 letter addressed some of the issues cited in the August 29, 2012 disapproval letter, there remained additional comments to be addressed to support the initiation of a human clinical study.
 We are currently working with the U.S. Food and Drug Administration to resolve these deficiencies and formulate an acceptable trial design.
 In particular, based on the results from our MASTER trial result, we are seeking to amend the initial clinical protocol of our proposed trial to, amongst other things:

-- increase the sample size of the proposed trial to 1,100 patients at up to 70 sites throughout the United States and Europe; - include a more robust efficacy primary endpoint, which will be greater than 70% of ST segment resolution in patients treated with MGuard Coronary and MGuard Coronary's non-inferiority in the occurrence of death or reoccurrence of a heart attack, as compared to other stents; - allow both drug eluting stents and bare metal stents in the control arm; - add infarct size by cardiac magnetic resonance imaging as a powered secondary endpoint; and - add late lumen loss at 13 months as a secondary endpoint.
+- increase the sample size of the proposed trial to 1,100 patients at up to 70 sites throughout the United States and Europe; - include a more robust efficacy primary endpoint, which will be greater than 70% of ST segment resolution in patients treated with MGuard Coronary and MGuard Coronary's non-inferiority in the occurrence of death or reoccurrence of a heart attack, as compared to other stents; - allow both drug eluting stents and bare metal stents in the control arm; - · add infarct size by cardiac magnetic resonance imaging as a powered secondary endpoint; and - add late lumen loss at 13 months as a secondary endpoint.